about the doctor

 Dr. Renata Chalfin is a board-certified neurologist practicing in Boca Raton, Florida.
 Dr. Chalfin was raised here in Boca, then received her education and training at Cornell University, Johns Hopkins, UCF, and the University of Miami at Jackson Memorial Hospital.

 A young child when her family immigrated here from the former Soviet Union, Dr. Chalfin feels a personal connection to the Boca Raton community.
 She was the Salutatorian at Olympic Heights High School.
 She graduated from Cornell University with a Bachelor's degree in Biology and Education.
 It was when she was immersed in medicine while studying for a Ph.D. at Johns Hopkins that she discovered that treating patients was her passion.
 She was accepted on a full-tuition scholarship to medical school at the University of Central Florida, then she moved back down to south Florida to complete her internship and neurology residency at the University of Miami at Jackson Memorial Hospital.
 Throughout her training, Dr. Chalfin has been passionate about treating patients, improving the quality of care, educating others, and conducting research.
-Now, back in her hometown, she is ready to give back to the community that raised her.
+She loves to give back to the community that raised her.

-Dr. Chalfin resides in Boca Raton with her husband and two sons.
-She enjoys baking, dancing, reading, and the great outdoors.
+Dr. Chalfin resides in Boca Raton with her husband, three sons, and cat.
+She enjoys baking, reading, gardening, arts & crafts, and pickleball.

 See her C.V. here.